telerik/ajax-docs/controls/pivotgrid/functionality/export/excel.md

 * **TableCellType** - Gets the type of cell

-Since Q1 2015 version of UI for ASP.NET AJAX you can also access the **PivotGridCell** object from the**PivotGridCellExporting** arguments.
+Since Q1 2015 version of UI for ASP.NET AJAX you can also access the **PivotGridCell** object from the **PivotGridCellExporting** arguments.
 You can cast the object to the appropriate type and use all its properties which will help you to change the text apply different styles etc.

-Additionally since Q1 2015 version you are able to style the elements of **RadPivotGrid** by using the built-in styles such as**RowHeaderCellStyle**, **ColumnTotalCellStyle** etc. It is important to note that you have to enable the**UseItemStyle** property in order the applied styles to be exported.
+Additionally since Q1 2015 version you are able to style the elements of **RadPivotGrid** by using the built-in styles such as **RowHeaderCellStyle**, **ColumnTotalCellStyle** etc. It is important to note that you have to enable the **UseItemStyle** property in order for the applied styles to be exported.
 This property gives you the ability to apply the item styles to the exported file.

 ````ASPNET
 <RowHeaderCellStyle BackColor="Green" />